flybywiresim/docs/docs/a32nx-briefing/flight-deck/glareshield/efis_control.md

 ## Description

-The EFIS control panels for:
+This panel controls:

-- Selection of desired ND modes (ROSE-ILS, -VOR, ARC, PLAN) and ranges,
+- Desired ND modes (ROSE-ILS, -VOR, ARC, PLAN) and ranges.
-- Selection of baro setting.
+- Baro setting.

 ## Usage

 ### Barometer Reference Display Window

-- Range : 745 hPa to 1100 hPa.
+- Barometer Range: 745 hPa to 1100 hPa.

 ### Barometer Reference Selector

-- Outer ring: For selection of the units for the barometer reference-either hectoPascals or inches of mercury.
+- Outer ring selector: Allows switching of the barometer reference to either hectoPascals or inches of mercury.

-    Note : The unit selected does not appear on the PFD.
+    Note: Unit selection does not appear on the PFD.

-- Inner knob : For selection of the reference value displayed in the barometer reference display window and on the PFD below the altitude scale.
-At FCU initialization, the window displays 1013 or 29.92, depending on the unit selected.
+- Inner knob selector: Allows manipulation of the value displayed in the barometer reference window and on the PFD (visible below the altitude scale).
+When the FCU is initialized, it will display 1013 or 29.92 based on the outer ring selection.

     - Pulling the knob selects the standard baro reference setting.
-The PFD then displays "STD."
-(Rotating the knob has no effect.)
+The display window and PFD both will show "STD."
+(In this mode rotating the knob has no effect.)
-    - Pushing the knob from the STD position makes the last selected OFE or ONH baro setting available.
+    - When in STD position pushing the knob makes the last selected QFE or QNH setting available.
-    - Pushing the knob again changes from ONH to OFE or vice versa.
-The window displays "QNH" or "QFE'' according to the pilot selection.
+    - When pushing the knob after switching from STD position, it will change between ONH to OFE based on current selection.
+The display window will note QFE or QNH.

-- Note : QFE option is a pin program installed on the FMGC and the GPWS computers.
-These computers will work using the selected pin program (QNH or QFE), independently of the baro reference setting selected on the EFIS CTL panel.
+- Note: The QFE selection is a program installed on both the FMGC and GPWS computers.
+It allows for each computer to use the selected program independently from the barometer reference selected through the EFIS control panel.

 ###  FD Pushbutton

-- Pushing this button removes the FD bars from the associated PFD (or removes the flight path director symbol if the TRK FPA reference is selected).
+- Pushing the FD Pb either enables or removes the flight director bars from the respective PFD.
+If in TRK FPA it will enables or remove the flight path directory symbol.
-- The pushbutton light goes out.
-- Pushing it again restores the FD bars (or the FPO symbol) and the green pushbutton light comes on.
+- When `ON` the Pb light is green and when `OFF` there is no illumination.

 ###  LS Pushbutton

-- Pushing this button displays the localizer and glide slope scales on the PFD.
+- Selecting this LS Pb will display the glide slope scales on the PFD and localizer information.
-- Deviation symbols appear if there is a valid ILS signal.
+- The diamond deviation symbols will appear only if the localizer is within range.

-The green pushbutton light comes on.
+- When `ON` the Pb light is green and when `OFF` there is no illumination.

 ### Mode Select Switch

-- This switch selects a navigation display for the onside ND.
+- Changes the mode displayed on the respective ND.

 ### Range Select Switch

-- This switch selects a range scale for the onside ND.
+- Changes range displayed on the respective ND.

-- Note : If the mode or the range data fails, the default selection is the ROSE NA V mode and 80 NM range.
+- Note : If there are any failures, the display defaults to ROSE NA V mode and 80NM range

 ### ADF-VOR Select Switches

-- These switches select ADF or VOR bearing pointers and DME distance on the onside ND, as well as the corresponding navaid data characteristics in any mode except PLAN mode.
+- Selects between ADF or VOR pointers and DME distance on the respective ND.
+Provides the corresponding navaid information on the ND (except in PLAN mode).

 ### Optional Data Display Pushbutton (CSTR, VOR D, WPT, NDB, ARPT)

-- Pushing this button displays optional data in addition to the data permanently displayed in PLAN, ARC, or ROSE NAV modes.
-The green pushbutton light comes on.
-Only one option can be activated at a time.
+- This button shows any optional information alongside the data that is permanently shown in PLAN, ARC, or ROSE NAV modes.
+Only one selection can be active at a time.
+- When `ON` the Pb light is green and when `OFF` there is no illumination.

 ---